$\ell$-away ACM Bundles on Fano Surfaces: Introduction

-In Section \ref{sec:l-awayACMBundlesonP1XP1}, we analyze $l$-away ACM bundles on $\p1 \times \p1$.
-We give the complete classification of $l$-away ACM line bundles for any $l$.
-Similar to the case $\p2$, we give the complete classification of special $1$-away and 2-away ACM bundle of rank 2.
-Also we show that the module $\mathrm{H}_*^1 (\cE)$ is connected for any special rank 2 bundle, which is a similar result of \cite[Proposition 11]{El19} for $\p2$.
-Then using the $l$-away ACM line bundles, we show the existence of special, simple $l$-away ACM bundles of rank 2 for any $l$, which has the dimension $2l^2+2l-3$ at the corresponding point in the moduli space of simple sheaves.
-Moreover, we show the existence of special $l$-away ACM bundle of any even rank.
+In Section \ref{sec:l-awayACMBundlesonP1XP1}, we analyse $\ell$-away ACM bundles on $\p1 \times \p1$.
+We give the complete classification of $\ell$-away ACM line bundles for any $\ell$ and the complete classification of special $1$-away and 2-away ACM bundles of rank 2.
+Moreover, we show that the module $\mathrm{H}_*^1 (\cE)$ is connected for any special rank 2 bundle, where the connectedness can be defined as follows: \begin{definition} Let $\cE$ be vector bundle on a polarized variety $(X,\cO_X(h))$.
+We say that the module $\H1_* (\cE) $ is connected if $\h1 (\cE(kh)) \neq 0$ and $\h1 (\cE(mh)) \neq 0$ with $ k < m$ implies $\h1 (\cE(th)) \neq 0$ for $ k < t <m$. \end{definition} The connectedness result mentioned above extends to $\p1 \times \p1$ where the similar result was proved in \cite[Proposition 3.1]{Bu92} for $\p2$.
+Additionally, for any $\ell$, we show the existence of simple, special $\ell$-away ACM bundles of rank 2, representing smooth points of the moduli space of simple sheaves lying in a single component of dimension $2\ell^2+2\ell-3$.
+Moreover, we show the existence of special $\ell$-away ACM bundle of any even rank.
 We cap off this section with the existence of weakly Ulrich bundles of any even rank on $\p1 \times \p1$.

-Lastly, in Section \ref{sec:blowup}, we give complete classification of $l$-away ACM line bundles on blow-up of $\p2$ at a single point.
-Then using these line bundles we show existence of $l$-away ACM bundles of rank 2.
-We finish the section by showing the existence of $l$-away ACM bundles of rank 1 and 2 on blow-up of $\p2$ at a two or three points.
-Unfortunately, for these del Pezzo surfaces, we have no complete classification like the case $\p2$ or $\p1 \times \p1$.
-Even the question of connectedness of $\mathrm{H}_*^1 (\cE)$ for a special rank 2 bundle is not known on blow-up of $\p2$ at a single point.
+Lastly, in Section \ref{sec:blowup}, we give the complete classification of $\ell$-away ACM line bundles on the blow up of $\p2$ at a single point.
+Then using these line bundles, we show the existence of $\ell$-away ACM bundles of rank 2.
+We finish the section by showing the existence of $\ell$-away ACM bundles of rank 1 and rank 2 on the blow ups of $\p2$ at two distinct points or three non collinear points.
+Unfortunately, for these Fano surfaces, we have no complete classification like the case $\p2$ or $\p1 \times \p1$.
+The problem of connectedness of $\mathrm{H}_*^1 (\cE)$ for a special rank 2 bundle is open even on the blow up of $\p2$ at a single point.